mikepartelow/get-baked/bread/bba-anadama.md

 20. Mist loaves with water, sprinkle cornmeal or polenta on top.
     - Don't under-mist.
 The mist encourages oven spring.
 21. Bake loaves in oven for 20m. 🚨 Use steam injection 🚨 (and record its use)
 22. Rotate loaves.
-Bake another 20-30m, until well browned and internal temperature is at least 185F.
+Bake another 20-30m (🚨 longer when scaled up 🚨), until well browned and internal temperature is at least 185F.
 23. Remove loaves from oven.
 Note temperature.
 Remove loaves from pans and rest on resting rack for 1h.

 ## History